Taha-Ansari/Violent-Python-Scripts/README.md

 # Violent-Python-Scripts
-Scripts inspired by or blatantly copied from the book Violent Python
+Scripts inspired by the book Violent Python by TJ, O'Connor